SARC LegislationLegislation and California Education Code related to the School Accountability Report Card (SARC).

 - ESEA, as amended by the ESSA (PDF) - Enacted July 31, 2018

 - ESSA web page - information regarding the ESSA and the development of California's plan to implement the new federal education act.

-- U.S. Department of Education (ED) ESSA web page - information regarding the ESSA consolidated state plan templates and resources, highlights, history, and updates.
+- U.S. Department of Education (ED) ESSA web page - information regarding the ESSA consolidated state plan template and resources, highlights, history, and updates.

 - ESSA A New Education Law (U.S. ED) web page - information regarding state and local report cards, key ESSA resources, guidance, and regulations